Skip to content

 Characteristics of Recessive Phenotypes

-• Gene F is associated with the 'fuzzy' phenotype.
-A fruit fly that is homozygous recessive for Gene F is covered in a dense layer of hairs, giving it a soft appearance.
+• Gene H is linked with the 'horsey' phenotype.
+A fruit fly that is homozygous recessive for Gene H is quite big and strong-looking, much larger than your typical fruit fly.

-• Gene T is correlated with the 'tipsy' phenotype.
-A fruit fly that is homozygous recessive for Gene T moves in an erratic path, suggesting a lack of coordination, as if intoxicated.
+• Gene P is linked with the 'prickly' phenotype.
+A fruit fly that is homozygous recessive for Gene P is covered with sharp bristles, giving it a spiky texture.

 Phenotype Genotypes Progeny